Menu

 Ecosystem Infrastructure

-The Mahratta Chamber of Commerce (MCCIA), the Automotive Research Association of India (ARAI), and COEP's research partnerships create an institutional layer that links academia, industry, and government in ways that consistently benefit engineering-heavy GCCs.
+The Mahratta Chamber of Commerce, ARAI, and COEP's research partnerships create an institutional layer linking academia, industry, and government in ways that consistently benefit engineering-heavy GCCs.

 Academic Linkages